tleavitt25526/README-Generator/README.md

 ## Usage

 As said previously, npm i must be run in the terminal before using this tool.
-Then, running the command "node index.js" will start the application in the terminal
+Then, running the command "node index.js" will start the application in the terminal.
+Here is a video walkthrough of the application: [https://www.youtube.com/watch?v=f_JUVGMPjdo](https://youtu.be/f_JUVGMPjdo)

 ## Contributing